mKimp/LandingPage/README.md

 ## There are two ways to test this landing page
 1. Please visit the hosted link [https://mkimp.github.io/LandingPage/]
 2. Use the terminal and type in git clone [https://github.com/mKimp/LandingPage.git]
-      - After git clone, click on index.html
+      - After git clone, go to the cloned folder and click on index.html